Hello!

 MANY BRAINS are better than one

-In the last five years, we’ve made leaps and bounds.
+In the last 12 years, we’ve made leaps and bounds.

 We’ve raised much needed awareness, engaged our community and invested